catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 The following code block assumes a few things:

-* Your external IP address has been whitelisted for API access as explained under :ref:`Access and whitelist <access-and-whitelist>`.
 * You are using an RC file that does not use 2-factor-authentication. if you are using 2FA then you would need to change the `password` variable to be a `token`